Artist’s Statement

 My deepest feelings and understandings come from a sense of place.
 As a professor, I have studied its influences on human behavior.
 As a southern woman, I am certain that the Louisiana haunts of my childhood shaped what I discern and what I love.
 As an artist, I passionately paint the impression of places on the spirit.

-Sometimes these places I paint are from exotic sojourns-- to Samoa in the Peace Corps, to Southeast Asia with Fulbright, to the American West to stand in awe, or to southern Europe to teach or paint.
+Sometimes these places I paint are from exotic sojourns-- to Samoa in the Peace Corps, to Southeast Asia with Fulbright, or to the American West as a National Park artist-in-residence...always to stand in awe.
 Or they can be verdant vistas of the Carolina mountains and piedmont where I live today.
-But they always seem to return to the intimate spaces of my home, my garden, or my neighbor’s porch.

 I create deep memories of a space and seemingly never forget a location or the path there.
 If such an attribute is a kind of intelligence or talent, then I am fortunate, as an artist, to have found my way.